 Comparative Negligence in North Dakota Dog Bite Claims

 A commonly used defense in personal injury cases involves a concept known as “comparative negligence.”
 Comparative negligence refers to the injured person’s responsibility in their own injuries.
-For example, a dog owner, or their lawyer, or insurance company may attempt to reduce or deny a dog bite injury claim because they claim injured person was partly or totally to blame for their own injuries.
+For example, a dog owner, or their lawyer, or insurance company may attempt to reduce or deny a dog bite injury claim because they claim the injured person was partly or totally to blame for their own injuries.

 This is not hard to imagine in a scenario where someone provokes the dog.
-In these comparative situation, the jury decides what percent each person is at fault out of 100 and reduces the damages by the percentage of fault assigned to the injury victim.
+In these comparative situations, the jury decides what percent each person is at fault out of 100 and reduces the damages by the percentage of fault assigned to the injury victim.

 For example, if a person is found to be 20% at fault for their dog bite injuries, they can only receive 80% of their total damages.